nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 ## **Q3:** Which variables are most strongly associated with happiness?
+We explored the variables' importance in predicting happiness using permutation importance.
+Additionally, we investigated potential interactions between variables to identify which combinations had a significant impact on happiness.
 ### Which variables have the largest influence on determining happiness?
 1. Permutation importance is computed for each variable in the dataset.
 2. The average importance across multiple folds is calculated.